This article is part of our 5-series how to self-publish your book guide.

 Before self-publishing a book, you’ll have to decide how and where you want to distribute it.

-Before deciding where to publish your book, it’s worth considering whether you want to give it away, or charge for your words.
+Before deciding where to publish your book, it’s worth considering whether you want to give it away (yes, for free!), or charge for your words.

 Giving Away Your Book For Free